-A weekend of recreational depth wreck diving north and south of the mouth of the Tyne aboard Spellbinder II.
-As an added incentive we also receive a cooked lunch from the skipper each day.
-As this is such a close destination we only need accommodation for the Saturday night at the Premier Inn in South Shields.
+A weekend of recreational depth wreck diving off the mouth of the Tyne aboard Allan Lopez’s Spellbinder II.
+As a bonus Allan usually puts on a cooked lunch each day.
+This dive location is so close we only need accommodation for the Saturday night, which is at the Premier Inn in South Shields.

 Very early Saturday morning saw our intrepid divers heading